danielsnider/MapViz-Tile-Map-Google-Maps-Satellite/README.md

 # ROS Offline Google Maps (MapViz)
-### ROS MapViz Tile Map + MapProxy + Google Maps Satellite
+### MapViz (Tile_Map plugin) <-- MapProxy <-- Google Maps Satellite
 This will walk you through using [MapProxy in a docker container](https://github.com/danielsnider/docker-mapproxy-googlemaps) to proxy Google Maps satellite view into a [WMTS](https://en.wikipedia.org/wiki/Web_Map_Tile_Service) tile service so that it can be viewed by ROS's [MapViz Tile Map plugin](https://github.com/swri-robotics/mapviz#tile-map).
-Support for offline viewing of maps after loading once.
+Support for offline maps after loading once.
+Great for outdoor robotics and vehicles.

 ### `tldr:`
 ```